Joint Sampling and Transmission Policies for Minimizing Cost under AoI Constraints: Introduction

-In \cite{ceran2019reinforcement,StamatakisIoT, zhou2019joint, abd2020aoi,gong2018energy, ceran2021learning}, the optimization of \ac{AoI} in \ac{IoT} and energy harvesting communication systems has been studied.
+In \cite{ceran2019reinforcement,StamatakisIoT, zhou2019joint, abd2020aoi}, the optimization of \ac{AoI} in \ac{IoT} and energy harvesting communication systems has been studied.
 In \cite{ceran2019reinforcement,abd2020aoi}, the authors formulate the \ac{AoI} minimization problem for scenarios, in which energy-harvesting nodes with finite battery capacity sample fresh information and transmit it to the destination.
 The problems are formulated as \ac{MDP} and they are solved by using tools from dynamic programming and reinforcement learning.
-In \cite{StamatakisIoT,zhou2019joint}, the authors consider the \ac{AoI} minimization in scenarios in which \ac{IoT} devices with heterogeneous traffic and limited energy budget, respectively, sample and transmit fresh information. \rev{ In \cite{gong2018energy,ceran2021learning}, the authors consider the \ac{AoI} minimization in an energy-harvesting scenario in which HARQ and ARQ protocols are considered.}
+In \cite{StamatakisIoT,zhou2019joint}, the authors consider the \ac{AoI} minimization in scenarios in which \ac{IoT} devices with heterogeneous traffic and limited energy budget, respectively, sample and transmit fresh information.

 \ac{AoI} has been also considered an important metric for remote estimation \cite{huang2020real,kam2020age,inoue2019aoi,ornee2019sampling,huang2019retransmit}, and a first step towards semantics-aware communication systems, \cite{kountouris2020semantics,maatouk2020ageSemantics,popovski2020semantic}.
 In \cite{huang2020real}, the authors address the trade-off between reliability and freshness of information in a wireless sensor system.
 In \cite{kam2020age}, the metric of \ac{AoII} is introduced for remote estimation.
 In \cite{inoue2019aoi}, the authors consider continuous-time Markovian sources observed by a remote monitor.
 In \cite{ornee2019sampling}, the authors design an optimal sampler for remote estimation of random processes by utilizing the framework of continuous \ac{MDP}.
 In \cite{huang2019retransmit}, the authors study the \ac{AoI} as a performance metric for remote estimation in a wireless networked control system.